npc-riddlah/Aeretrea/docs/guide/index.md

 # Installation instructions
 {: .pb-1 }
-In this section you'll find some useful resources that will guide you through installing UN1CA.
+In this section you'll find some useful resources that will guide you through installing Aeretrea.
 If you need help, please check the [Troubleshooting]({% link faq/index.md %}) section.
 Before proceeding, you'll need:

 - A supported device
 - A PC